CezarManolache/OverTheWire-Bandit/levels/level06-10.md

 ## **Solution**
 * Sort the file and find the unique line: `sort data.txt | uniq -u`
 * Searching the manual i found out about the  **-u** flag that lets me only get back the words that appear only once.
-* After running the command I've received successfully the key to the next level: 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM
+* After running the command I've received successfully the key to the next level: [Redacted]

 ---